tfausak/advent-of-code/2018/21/README.txt

 Because time travel is a dangerous activity, the activation system begins with a few instructions which verify that bitwise AND (via bani) does a numeric operation and not an operation as if the inputs were interpreted as strings.
 If the test fails, it enters an infinite loop re-running the test instead of allowing the program to execute normally.
 If the test passes, the program continues, and assumes that all other bitwise operations (banr, bori, and borr) also interpret their inputs as numbers.
 (Clearly, the Elves who wrote this system were worried that someone might introduce a bug while trying to emulate this system with a scripting language.)

 What is the lowest non-negative integer value for register 0 that causes the program to halt after executing the fewest instructions?
 (Executing the same instruction multiple times counts as multiple instructions executed.)

+--- Part Two ---

+In order to determine the timing window for your underflow exploit, you also need an upper bound:

+What is the lowest non-negative integer value for register 0 that causes the program to halt after executing the most instructions?
+(The program must actually halt; running forever does not count as halting.)